 Employee Accommodation Process

 The following is a step by step process to follow if you wish to make a formal request for a specific employment related accommodation.
-You can find a list of employee accommodations offered by the DPRC on our Common Employee Accommodations page.
 Please note that all accommodations are individualized based on your disability and the nature of your job.
 A complete exploration of accommodations is achieved via an intake appointment.

 How to Request Reasonable Employment Accommodations